Page 34: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 and steeper

-I wish I had someone along to photograph to show what it looks like when a motorcycle pounds up these trails.
-I am sure it would look cool.
+I wish there was someone along to photograph a motorcycle pounding up these trails.
+I am sure it would look cool on video.

 Oh Yeah!
 I just swam the bike through this.
-I had to peddle with my feet.
-Proof, you can still see my 2-cycle smoke from standing on the throttle trying to keep moving.
+You can still see my 2-cycle engine smoke from standing on the throttle trying to keep it moving.
 That is fun.

 more fun